Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 Antelope Valley Poppy Fields | Aimin Tang

-Unfortunately, my trip was the second week of March and the poppy’s weren’t blooming yet, so we skipped it.
+Unfortunately, my trip was the second week of March and the poppy’s weren’t blooming quite yet, so we skipped it.

-Los Angeles To Sequoia National Park Day Trip Itinerary
+Los Angeles To Sequoia National Park Day Trip

 1-Day Itinerary